3lc-ai/yolov5/utils/loggers/tlc/README.md

 You can keep using the same YAML file pointed to by `--data`.
 As long as this file does not change, the integration will resolve to the same 3LC tables and always get the latest revision for each split.
 The specific revisions used are logged to the console, and a line is printed stating that a 3LC YAML is printed with instructions on how to use it.

-The integration uses a hash of the YAML file name and content to resolve to the relevant tables if they exist.
-Therefore, if any changes are made to the original YAML file, this reference to the tables is lost (and new tables are instead created).
+The integration uses the YAML file name to resolve to the relevant tables if they exist.
+Therefore, if any changes are made to the original YAML file name, this reference to the tables is lost (and new tables are instead created).

 #### 3LC YAML File